GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 Step 5: Integrate apps with your OP using the oxd REST API, or one of the native libraries or plugins.

 !!!
 Note
-    If you need an OpenID Connect Provider (OP), you can use Google, or you can download and deploy the free open source [Gluu Server](https://gluu.org/docs/ce/installation-guide/).
+    If you need an OpenID Connect Provider (OP) to authenticate users, you can use Google or download and deploy the free open source [Gluu Server](https://gluu.org/docs/ce/installation-guide/).

 ## Overview
 The oxd server is designed to work as a standalone service demon. oxd is a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
 Start it and stop it like you would any other unix service.